Summary

 add netflix movie

-Open the movie page, and click the green “+” button to add it to the download queue.
+Open the video page and click the “+” icon to add the content to the download queue.

 add netflix movie